Trudeau calls on men to help end gender-based violence

 "Ending gender-based violence means transforming a culture that devalues women and dismisses their voices," Trudeau said in the statement released Saturday.
 "Together, we must challenge the prejudices and inequalities that allow this violence to persist. . . .
 To change this reality, we must actively seek out and listen to the voices and needs of women, especially those cast furthest to the margins."

-Trudeau's remarks come two days after members of Canada's entertainment called for a code of conduct to help curtail the sexual harassment they describe as a reality in the country's film scene.
+Trudeau's remarks come two days after members of Canada's entertainment industry called for a code of conduct to help curtail the sexual harassment they describe as a reality in the country's film scene.

 A dozen groups representing actors, talent agencies and other players in the national entertainment industry issued a statement saying a code of conduct would clearly define what is inappropriate behaviour as well as what the consequences would be for those who commit such actions.